Stealth and spells, learn how to optimise your Deep Gnome character

 It’s worth noting too that bards and rangers are spellcasters (as is the arcane trickster rogue) so these spells can be used multiple times in a day if required.

-While most classes work reasonably well for Deep Gnomes, it’s also worth calling out barbarians that typically have a decent dexterity and no armour allowing them to specialise in stealth in the absence of stealthier characters.
-This means a Deep Gnome can be a reasonably good fit for a barbarian too.
+While most classes work reasonably well for Deep Gnomes, it’s also worth calling out barbarians and monks that typically have a decent dexterity and no armour allowing them to specialise in stealth in the absence of stealthier characters.
+This means a Deep Gnome can be a pretty good fit for these classes too.

 Worst classes for Deep Gnomes